brian6484/CSKnowledge/Operating System/Linux/File/File permission & chmod.md

 chmod -w file.txt     # Remove write permission
 ```

+## change via **symbolic mode**
+In symbolic mode, you use letters like **u (not o)** for the user (owner), g for the group, and o for others.
+You can add permissions with a +, remove them with a -, and set them exactly with an =.
+For instance, chmod u+r adds the read permission for the owner, and chmod g-w removes the write permission for the group.

+tricky example is
+chmod o=r-x dir/.
+I thought this adds read but delets executer permission for others.

+The **characters immediately following the equals sign** (r-x) are treated as the list of permissions to set.
+So this r-x is chained and this hyphen acts as a "separator", not removing.
+But more common way is to not include the hyphen so like chmod o=rx dir/

 ## just rechecking file's content
 if u just need to see the first line of that file